Gridley123/toolpool-prototype/devlog.md

    * Again, Firebase authentication seems to be what Edgy is using on the back end so its what we will use on the front end.

+### 19 Jan 18

+---

+#### Stack cont...

+*Search*

+   * After some discussion, it was decided that Algolia offer a good hosted search platform.
+Essentially we would use their service to index our searchable data (initially Item name, description and tags) and we can directly call their API to search from the client.
+They provide a nice drop-in react component for auto-complete as well (https://community.algolia.com/react-instantsearch/Getting_started.html)

+*Testing*

+   * Edgy is using Mocha/Chai for the back end, so I compared that and Jest for the test runner for the back end.
+I have initially selected Jest for the following reasons:
+   1. It comes with loads of useful React testing tools out of the box, such as Snapshot.
+It doesn't do anything that Mocha wouldn't, but requires a lot less config.
+   2. It's produced by Facebook and it's what they use for all their testing, so can't be bad.
+   3. It comes with create-react-app, which I have used to scaffold the app.

+*create-react-app*

+   * I have used this really popular tool to scaffold the app.
+It does loads of cool things - creates a nimber of template files, creates a dev server that can be run using `npm start`, and abstracts away a lot of the webpack config, which I don't want to be doing at the moment.
+It can be `eject`ed later on so all these things can be amended, but for the moment it makes a good starting block.

+### Creating the App

+1. I have used create-react-app to scaffold the application.
+2.  `npm install`
+3. Installed:

+                  "apollo-client-preset": "^1.0.6",
+                  "apollo-link-schema": "^1.0.2",
+                  "graphql": "^0.12.3",
+                  "graphql-tag": "^2.6.1",
+                  "graphql-tools": "^2.18.0",
+                  "react": "^16.2.0",
+                  "react-apollo": "^2.0.4",
+                  "react-dom": "^16.2.0"

+4. Imported the graphql schema that Edgy has already been working on.
+It required a little debugging, so I copied it into a `schema.graphql` file, which Webstorm (the IDE I use) automatically links.
+However, Apollo doesn't use `.graphql` files out of the box, so I have then copied the content into an exported string in `schema.js`.
+Bit annoying, but as I can't yet access the webpack config, I can't automate this.

+5. Set up Apollo client using apollo-link-schema to use the schema as a mocking schema.
+This is a really useful tool- it basically looks at the schema, then automatically creates mocking resolvers and uses this as a fake graphql server so you can test out the front-end components with it.

+6. Some debugging required on the schema - Query `getAvailability` field required a return type, `type Booking` was in there twice, Date is not a default scalar type so needs defining as a custom scalar.

+7. Set up a commented-out apollo-link-http link.
+This can be swapped for the mocking link when Edgy has a working server to test it on.
+The mocking can also be further enhanced with more prescriptive mock resolvers so the return is more intuitive (e.g. use the `casual` library to return real names and the like instead of 'Hello World' for each string.)

+8. Set up the root component to display the stock `create-react-app` header and also a prettified JSON return from the mock graphql server.
+By adjusting the query/mutation string (currently `const itemsQuery`), it will show what the return from a server using our Schema might look like.
+It actually shows the 'data' prop that our root component might receive, so has some other fields in it as well.

+#### It's working!

+   * So, to get a working client, that displays a mock return from a server with our schema:
+   1.   pull this repo
+   2.   `npm install`
+   3.   `npm start`
+   4. It should automatically open a browser and open `localhost:3000` but if not, do that!
+   5. Play around with the schema in schema.js and the query in App.js.
+   6. Once our server is running, replace the Apollo Link parameter in the client initialiser with the apollo-link-http one and point it at our server.